bnewm0609/cs224u-project/README.md

 For examples of how I've been using this code, you can look at the `if __name__ == '__main__'` blocks in `experiment.py` and `monroe_data.py` as well as the python notebooks in the `notebooks` directory (though those are definitely a mess)

 The data itself is stored in the `data` directory.
 In the `csv` subdirectory lives the train/dev/test split data that Monroe used as well as the entire dataset in a single csv called `filteredCorups.csv`.
-In the `entries` subdirectory are pickle files that each store a list of `MonroeDataEntries` (from `monroe_data.py`) for easy loading into a `MonroeData` object that is passed to an experiment from `experiment.py`.
+In the `entries` subdirectory are pickle files that each store a list of `MonroeDataEntries` (from `monroe_data.py`) for easy loading into a `MonroeData` object that is passed to a FeatureHandler from `experiment.py`.
 (It might take 1-2 minutes to recreate them).
 An example of how to load them is in the `monroe_data.py` block.

 The only pretrained model has its weights stored in the `models` directory.